 - Pain and suffering, which includes compensation for your mental anguish, stress, anxiety, and inconvenience.

-I’m Ed Smith, a Carmichael Pedestrian Accident Lawyer.
-If you or one of your loved one has suffered a pedestrian injury, please reach out to me for free, friendly advice at 916.921.6400.
+I’m Ed Smith, a pedestrian accident attorney in Carmichael.
+If you or one of your loved one has suffered a pedestrian injury, please reach out to me for free, friendly advice at 916.921.6400 or 800.404.5400.

 I belong to the Million Dollar Forum.
-This group of injury lawyers have settled cases or won verdicts that exceeded $1 Million Dollars.
+This group of injury lawyers has settled cases or won verdicts that exceeded $1 million.

 Take a look at my verdicts and settlements.